lazear/sage/README.md

 - Internal q-value/FDR calculation using a target-decoy competition approach
 - Percolator/mokapot compatible output
 - Unsafe free

-## Limitations

 - Only uses mzML files
 - Only Percolator PIN output
-- Only outputs 1 protein ID even if the peptide is shared by multiple proteins :)
+- Only outputs 1 protein ID even if the peptide is shared by multiple proteins
-- Probably has some calculation errors :)

 # Usage

-Carina takes a single command line argument: a path to a JSON-encoded parameter file (see below).
+Sage takes a single command line argument: a path to a JSON-encoded parameter file (see below).
 A new file (`results.json`) will be created that details input/output paths and all search parameters used for the search

-Example usage: `carina tmt.json`
+Example usage: `sage tmt.json`

 # Performance